ExpressGateway/express-gateway/README.md

 - `privateEndpoint`: the name of the private endpoint to forward to.

-This processor type should generally be placed last in the list.
+This policy type should generally be placed last in the list.

 #### JWT authentication